 Mental illness if far more prevalent than many realize.
 With one in four adults struggling with mental illness each year, there's no doubt that there are people in our churches that desperately need love and support.
 Unfortunately, the church hasn't always done a great job of ministering to those affected by mental illness—either their own or a loved one's illness.
 But it doesn't have to be that way.
-This Bible study will explore mental illness and what the church can do to help.
-It will also help clear up common myths and begin to put the stigma of mental illness in the past.
+This Bible study explores mental illness and what the church can do to help.
+It also helps clear up common myths and begins to put the stigma of mental illness in the past.

 A Christian Response to Mental Illness

 Mental illness is a reality of life, and churches are often at the front lines of mental health care.
 While church leaders and other Christians may not realize this, people regularly approach the church because they need help in dealing with the symptoms of mental illness—their own or someone else's.
 We need to be ready to respond to people who need us, and this response starts with considering mental illness from a Christian point of view.
 This study will help you consider what the Bible's teachings show us about mental illness.

 Why do we suffer?
 This question isn't easy to answer, but it doesn't have to threaten our faith.
 One of the reasons mental illness and other forms of suffering feel like threats to faith is because many Christians have bought into the philosophy (knowingly or unknowingly) that we shouldn't suffer in this life, that it's normal to be happy and healthy all the time.
 In this study, a look at Scripture will show us a different perspective.